-Under the license agreement, the Company pays: (i) royalties to the licensor until the later of expiration of product exclusivity or ten years from the first commercial sale of AGAMREE® equal to 5% of net sales (as defined in the license agreement) in North America for any calendar year for sales equal to or less than \$100 million (prior to December 31, 2025 only), 7% of net sales for sales in excess of \$100 million and up to \$200 million, 9% of net sales for sales in excess of \$200 million and up to \$300 million; and (ii) royalties to the third-party licensor of the rights sublicensed to the Company until the later of expiration of product exclusivity or ten years from the first commercial sale of AGAMREE® equal to 7% of net sales (as defined in the license agreement) in North America for any single calendar year for sales equal to or less than \$250 million, 8.5% of net sales for sales in excess of \$250 million and up to \$500 million, 10% of net sales for sales in excess of \$500 million and up to \$750 million, 12% of net sales for sales in excess of \$1 billion and up to \$2 billion and 15% of net sales for sales in excess of \$2 billion.
-Furthermore, the Company may pay Santhera sales-based milestones of up to \$105 million as well as up to 11% percent royalties for all additional indications and milestones of up to \$50 million for the first three additional indications.
+Under the license agreement, the Company pays: (i) royalties to the licensor until the later of expiration of product exclusivity or ten years from the first commercial sale of AGAMREE® equal to 5% of net sales (as defined in the license agreement) in North America for any calendar year for sales equal to or less than \$100 million (prior to December 31, 2025 only), 7% of net sales for sales in excess of \$100 million and up to \$200 million, 9% of net sales for sales in excess of \$200 million and up to \$300 million, 11% of net sales for sales in excess of \$300 million; and (ii) royalties to the third-party licensor of the rights sublicensed to the Company until the later of expiration of product exclusivity or ten years from the first commercial sale of AGAMREE® equal to 7% of net sales (as defined in the license agreement) in North America for any single calendar year for sales equal to or less than \$250 million, 8.5% of net sales for sales in excess of \$250 million and up to \$500 million, 10% of net sales for sales in excess of \$500 million and up to \$750 million, 12% of net sales for sales in excess of \$750 million and up to \$105 million and 15% of net sales for sales in excess of \$250 million.
+Furthermore, the Company may pay Santhera sales-based milestones of up to \$105 million as well as up to 11% percent royalties for all additional indications and milestones of up to \$500 million for the first three additional indications.

-Simultaneously, the Company made a strategic equity investment into Santhera by acquiring 1,414,688 of Santhera's post reverse-split ordinary shares (representing approximately 11.26% of Santhera's outstanding ordinary shares following the transaction), which are traded on the SIX Swiss Exchange, at an investment price of CHF 9.477 per share (corresponding to a mutually agreed volume-weighted average price prior to signing), with the funds invested into Santhera to be used by Santhera for Phase IV studies in DMD and further development of additional indications for AGAMREE®.
+Simultaneously, the Company made a strategic equity investment into Santhera by acquiring 1,414,688 of Santhera's post reverse-split ordinary shares (representing approximately 11.26% of Santhera's outstanding ordinary shares immediately following the transaction), which are traded on the SIX Swiss Exchange, at an investment price of CHF 9.477 per share (corresponding to a mutually agreed volume-weighted average price prior to signing), with the funds invested into Santhera to be used by Santhera for Phase IV studies in DMD and further development of additional indications for AGAMREE®.
 The Company may also be obligated under certain circumstances to make milestone payments and to pay royalties to Santhera.